holozeros/minimal-linux-desktop/Building chroot environment.md

 # This is very important !

-If returned the host environment, to check the mount status.
+When back to the host environment, to check the mount status.
 Issue:

     mount